JammSession/jammpad-web/README.md

 ### services
 Here are the API services and web3 API for Ethereum.
 For now it is:
-- EthereumService: All things web3
+- EthereumService: All things web3.
-... more to come
+- OutpostService: API for Outpost, the protocol that serves content.
+- SnapshotService: API for SNapshot, the protocol for governance.
+- TokenService: Coingecko API for JAMM price, Gnosis Safe link to Treasury, and Etherscan API to get Treasury $JAMM balance

 ### store
 This is the Vuex store, which works similar to Redux.
 The Action `nuxtClientInit` is called when a user opens the page.
 If you want to load data at startup, it should be called there.